-Transportation over roads - The mileage allocation is a percentage based on the number of revenue miles traveled within New York State compared to the total revenue miles traveled everywhere (do not include nonrevenue miles, such as deadheading).
+Transportation over the road - If no allocation is claimed, enter 100% on line 21.
+Your gross receipts must be allocated using the mileage allocation.
+The mileage allocation is a percentage based on the number of revenue miles traveled within New York State compared to the total revenue miles traveled everywhere (do not include nonrevenue miles, such as deadheading).